This is a super in-depth review of Clean Origin.

 Clean Origin allows you to pay a few different ways.
-They don’t have their own credit card or financing plan like most other online retailer, but they do have a financing plan with Affirm, like many retailers online.
+They don't have their own credit card or financing plan like most other online retailer, but they do have installment plans with Affirm, like many retailers online.

 4. Return Policy